It’s vital for businesses in the Tampa Bay area to be able to connect with customers and clients across the United States efficiently and quickly.

 Owned and operated by the Tampa Hillsborough Expressway Authority, the Lee Roy Selmon Expressway runs east to west, allowing travel from Gandy Boulevard to Brandon in roughly 20 minutes.
 One unique feature of the Selmon Expressway is the reversible express lanes, built above the traditional expressway, which create a direct route between downtown Tampa and Brandon.
 The direction of traffic on these express lanes varies based on the time of day, with the flow of traffic heading to downtown on weekday mornings and toward Brandon in the evenings and on weekends.
 This reversible express lane system has won many awards at the local, state, national, and international levels, including the 2008 Excellence in Highway Design award from the Federal Highway Administration.

 The Lee Roy Selmon Expressway/I-4 Connector links Port Tampa Bay with I-4, creating a quick route for travelers as well as businesses moving products to and from the Port.
 The connector allows for trucks and transporters to be on a major interstate system, and on the way to their destination within a matter of minutes.
-With the I-4 Connector, travelers won’t hit a red light till Canada when traveling from I-4 to I-75.
+With the I-4 Connector, travelers won’t hit a red light until Canada when traveling from I-4 to I-75.

 In addition to the road systems, our region offers 500 miles of active railroad and siding tracks operated by CSX.
 One of the nation’s leading transportation suppliers, CSX maintains a major rail yard, an intermodal terminal, a TRANSFLO terminal, and an automotive distribution center in Tampa.
 The variety of rail offerings in Hillsborough County allows for companies to use alternative distribution methods for their goods and products.